Image by Mariah Lundgren

 "When I began as a photographer, I was taking pictures mostly for myself.
-When we had children my mindset changed, and now I do the work mostly for them.
-Because I don't want my kids or anyone else's to grow up one day and only be able to appreciate the wonders of nature in a museum or read about it in a book or see it in a zoo.
-I feel we are blessed to be stewards of this planet, but in many cases we have forgotten that with this privilege comes responsibility.
-Photography can be a powerful witness to our short-comings, but also to show that beauty and hope still exists in the natural world.
+When we had children, my mindset changed, and now I do the work mostly for them because I don't want my kids or anyone else's to grow up one day and only be able to appreciate the wonders of nature in a museum or read about it in a book or see it in a zoo.
+I feel we are blessed to be stewards of this planet, but in many cases, we have forgotten that with this privilege comes responsibility.
+Photography can be a powerful witness to our shortcomings, but also to show that beauty and hope still exist in the natural world.
 It can help communicate to people why something matters.
 Conservation photography is an active and powerful tool to begin this process, to start the conversation, to call for action.
 Time is short.”

 In 2017, Mike received the Ansel Adams Award for Conservation Photography from the Sierra Club in Washington, DC, and the Environmental Impact Award from the North American Nature Photography Association.
 Also, in 2017, his image of sandhill cranes on the Platte River was selected to illustrate USPS's Forever stamp celebrating Nebraska's 150 years of Statehood.
 In 2000, his photograph of a Nebraska tallgrass prairie was issued as an international airmail stamp in the United States Postal Service's American Scenes Series.
 In 2020, Mike received the J. Sherwood Chalmers Medal from The Garden Club of America.

-Mike is the author and photographer of On Ancient Wings – The Sandhill Cranes of North America, self-published in 2005, and Great Plains – America's Lingering Wild, published by the University of Chicago Press in 2009.
+Mike is the author and photographer of On Ancient Wings – The Sandhill Cranes of North America, self-published in 2005, Great Plains – America's Lingering Wild, published by the University of Chicago Press in 2009 and Into Whooperland – A photographer’s journey with whooping cranes, self-published in 2024.
 He was featured in the Nebraska Public Media documentary Crane Song and co-produced Great Plains – America's Lingering Wild, based on his book of the same title, released on PBS in 2013.

 In 2011, Mike co-founded Platte Basin Timelapse (PBT) in partnership with the University of Nebraska–Lincoln and Michael Farrell Photography and Fine Art.
-Today, it operates as a conservation storytelling project to inform scientific research, build educational content, and tell stories of a Great Plains watershed in motion.
-A documentary film for PBS, titled Follow the Water, based on the project and Mike's traverse across the Platte Basin watershed, was released on PBS nationally in 2019.
+Today, it is a conservation storytelling project that informs scientific research, builds educational content, and tells stories of a Great Plains watershed in motion.
+The documentary Follow the Water, based on the project and Mike's traverse across the Platte Basin watershed, was released on PBS nationally in 2019.

-Mike serves as faculty with the University of Nebraska–Lincoln and is a Fellow with the Center for Great Plains Studies and the Daugherty Water for Food Institute.
-He is also a Senior Fellow with the International League of Conservation Photographers.
+Mike is a faculty member at the University of Nebraska–Lincoln, a Fellow with the Center for Great Plains Studies and the Daugherty Water for Food Institute, and a Senior Fellow with the International League of Conservation Photographers.

-He lives in Lincoln, Nebraska, with his family and a collection of unruly animals.
+He lives with his family and a collection of unruly animals in Lincoln, Nebraska.

 "Mike's idea of a good time is to hike for miles, with a full pack of gear on, in the dark, into a stiff wind, at twenty below zero, just to sleep in a snowbank beside a stream on the slim chance that trumpeter swans may appear in from of him when the light finally comes.
 And sometimes they do.
 And we're all richer for it." –Joel Sartore, National Geographic Photographer and Founder of The Photo Ark